CompuCell3D/PythonScriptingManual/docs/appendix_a.rst

 ``get_focal_point_plasticity_data_list`` - function returning Python-iterable
 list of C++ FocalPointPlasticityData objects.
 Used in conjunction with FocalPointPlasticityPlugin.

+``get_focal_point_plasticity_neighbor_list`` - function returning a
+Python-iterable list of all cell objects linked to a cell.
+Used in conjunction with FocalPointPlasticityPlugin.

+``get_focal_point_plasticity_num_neighbors`` - function returning the
+number of links attached to a cell.
+Used in conjunction with FocalPointPlasticityPlugin.

+``get_focal_point_plasticity_is_linked`` - function returning a Boolean
+signifying whether two cells are linked.
+Used in conjunction with FocalPointPlasticityPlugin.

+``get_focal_point_plasticity_initiator`` - function returning which of
+two linked cells initiated the link, or None if two cells are not linked.
+Used in conjunction with FocalPointPlasticityPlugin.

 ``get_internal_focal_point_plasticity_data_list`` - function returning
 Python-iterable list of C++ InternalFocalPointPlasticityData objects.